brendan-ys-wong/CAPSTONE_Startup_investor_recommender/README.md

 - (201,400):  0.73 | 7,364
 - (401,700):  0.71 | 3,547
 - (700,1050): 0.55 | 4,928

+_Based on Eigenvalue and Closeness scores_
+- Top 500
+- Middle 500
+- Bottom 500

 # Potential Risks
 - Unbalanced classes (more multiple financing round companies than not approx 60/40)